stanford-cs329s/reports/README.md

-# Residência em TIC BRISA - UnB FGA
+# Template Residência em TIC BRISA - UnB FGA

 1. Fork this repository.
 2. Clone it to your local machine.